IBAs typically accomplish these goals through initiatives within these realms:

 - Public education about the greater overall value local independents often can provide (even when they are not the cheapest) as well as the vital economic, social and cultural role independent businesses play in the community.
 See our free primer on this topic.

 - Facilitating cooperative promotion, advertising, purchasing, sharing of skills and resources and other activities to help local businesses gain economies of scale and compete more effectively.

 - Creating a strong and uncompromised voice to speak for local independents in the local government and media while engaging citizens in guiding the future of their community through democratic action.

-- Enhancing opportunities for local investment and access to capital for local entrepreneurs.
+- Enhancing opportunities for local investment, banking and access to capital for local entrepreneurs.